home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 </div>

 <div class='note warning'>
-Reolink doorbell presses only generate ONVIF event-notifications when the doorbell is directly connected to your network.
-When connecting the Reolink doorbell to a NVR, no doorbell press events are generated.
+Reolink doorbell presses only generate ONVIF event notifications when the doorbell is directly connected to your network.
+No doorbell press events are generated when connecting the Reolink doorbell to an NVR.
-Reolink is aware of this and a solution is already implemented in beta firmware.
 </div>

 ## Camera streams